dimitri-nicolo/calico/v2.6/reference/other-install-methods/kubernetes/installation/aws-sg-integration.md

        ```

     * Verify the Amazon VPC Networking and CNI plugin is being used by confirming that
-       an `aws-node` pod exists for each node:
+       an `aws-node` pod exists on each node:
        ```bash
        kubectl get pod -n kube-system -l k8s-app=aws-node -o wide
        ```